 Beware of any lawyer that focuses on aggression as their primary selling point.
 While it’s true that you want someone that will advocate for you, an aggressive attorney may cause your divorce to drag on and end up costing you a lot more.

 Some inexperienced attorneys use aggression to compensate for their lack of knowledge.
 They can try to bury the opposing party with a high volume of unnecessary court filings or take unrealistic stances on various aspects of your case.

 Judges have a good sense of what your state laws determine as an equitable distribution, and generally don’t appreciate attorneys that advocate for unreasonable results that have poor legal arguments to support them.

-A good divorce attorney is one that focuses on being effective over being aggressive.
+According to an article by a family law firm Long Okura, the best divorce attorney is one that focuses on being effective over being aggressive.
 That means that they balance advocating for what you really want while also managing your expectations of what is possible.
+An effective divorce lawyer will help you understand when you are reaching a good settlement with the help of a divorce mediator, rather than stubbornly refusing all offers and making you pay more in legal fees through continued litigation.
 Good attorneys are generally respected by Judges and other legal professionals in the community more than those who have a reputation as being aggressive.

 What is the attorney’s billing policy?

 It is important to understand how you will be billed for the work the lawyer will do on your case.
 In traditional full-representation cases, a retainer of several thousand dollars is normally required for an attorney to begin working on your case.
 After the retainer is depleted, if there is still ongoing litigation your attorney may require you to replenish your retainer or may switch to billing you monthly.